richardlam4391/IBM-Data-Analyst-Professional-Certificate/Data Visualization and Dashboards with Excel and Cognos/README.md

 ---

+## Core Tasks
+- Utilize Excel formula to clean and organize the historical sales dataset.
+- Utilize Tableau to create the interactive graphs and dashboards.
+- Import Comma Separated Values (CSV) file from Excel to Tableau to analyze the dataset.

+---

 ## Core Objectives:
 *   **Excel Dashboarding:** Build functional spreadsheet dashboards using advanced charts, dynamic sorting, and slicers.
 *   **Cognos Analytics/Tableau:** Develop an enterprise-grade interactive dashboard featuring advanced tabbed navigation and automated widget linkages.